 “Though the stock market may see reversals, the slowdown is not related to real estate lending, therefore land prices continue to rise out the other side of a mid-cycle slowdown.

 “Such market contractions generally prove short-lived before a return to growth and the “second upswing/boom phase” of the longer-term cycle,” says Michael Zaghini of the Mosaic Property Group.

 Property expert Michael Mitusik also concurs, pointing out “The long-term view outsmarts short-term thinking.
-Things that really matter when it comes to the housing market include demographics, work trends, settlement patterns, finance, taxation, regulations, compliance, affordability, and importantly supply and demand.
-None of these fundamentals are likely to be substantially altered by the current virus”.
+Things that really matter when it comes to the housing market include demographics, work trends, settlement patterns, finance, taxation, regulations, compliance, affordability, and importantly, supply and demand.
+None of these fundamentals is likely to be substantially altered by the current virus”.

 In fact, with the current volatility in the stock market, many investors may look to the property market as a more stable investment option.
 This in turn will boost the property market, strengthening performances and seeing higher capital growth for homeowners across the board.